What FOH Means in a Restaurant

 What does FOH Mean?

-FOH stands for “front of house” and refers to all the staff working in a restaurant’s customer-facing areas.
-This includes servers, bartenders, hosts/hostesses, and busboys/bussers.
-The FOH staff are responsible for delivering excellent customer service and creating a welcoming atmosphere for guests.
+FOH stands for front of house and means all the staff that work in the customer facing areas of the restaurant.
+This includes servers, bartenders, hosts/hostesses and busboys/bussers.
+A Restaurants FOH staff are responsible for delivering great customer service and creating a warm welcome for the guests.

-Here are a few of the different types of FOH staff:
+Here are a few of the FOH staff:

 1. Host/Hostess